Tinker Bell and the Legend of the NeverBeast

-Tinker Bell and the Legend of the NeverBeast is a 2015 American computer-animated fantasy film directed by Steve Loter.
-It is the sixth and final installment in the Tinker Bell film series, based on the character Tinker Bell from J. M. Barrie's Peter and Wendy.
+Tinker Bell and the Legend of the NeverBeast is a 2015 American animated fantasy film directed by Steve Loter.
+It is the sixth installment in the Tinker Bell film series, based on the character Tinker Bell from J. M. Barrie's Peter and Wendy.
 This was the final feature film to be produced by Disneytoon Studios three years before its closure on June 28, 2018.
-It is also the last of the Direct to video Disney sequels after a 21-year-long run.
+It is also the last of the direct to video Disney follow-ups after a 21-year-long run.

 Mae Whitman, Lucy Liu, Raven-Symoné, Megan Hilty, Pamela Adlon, and Anjelica Huston reprise their roles of Tinker Bell, Silvermist, Iridessa, Rosetta, Vidia and Queen Clarion.
 Ginnifer Goodwin joins the cast, replacing Angela Bartys as the voice of Fawn in this film, Rosario Dawson joins the cast as new character Nyx.
 Singer Mel B also joins the cast as new character Fury in the British release while Danai Gurira voices her in the American release.

 Plot

-Fawn is reprimanded by Queen Clarion for an incident involving a baby hawk the former kept from everyone.
-After helping the baby hawk return to its rightful home, Fawn hears an unfamiliar roar and upon investigation, she finds a massive, unusual creature lying in a cave beneath the earth.
-Fawn tries to help the beast, during which, she discovers that the beast is not vicious and is moving some rocks for building purposes.
-Fawn stays to observe the beast, which she names Gruff, and helps it build some structures around Pixie Hollow, but has no idea why it was doing so.
+Fawn, a talented Animal fairy, frequently gets into trouble for harbouring dangerous creatures in Pixie Hollow, such as bats, snakes and, most recently, a baby hawk.
+She is advised by Queen Clarion to listen to her head, as well as her heart.
+While teaching bunnies how to hop, Fawn discovers a mysterious creature lying in a cave, which is apparently suffering from a thorn in one of his paws.
+Fawn tries to help the beast and discovers that it is not vicious.
+Over time, she forms a bond with the creature, whom she names Gruff, and notices he is building rock towers.

 Meanwhile, an ambitious scout fairy named Nyx investigates the situation, researching in the library to find out what she's up against.
-Using some information gathered from several torn pages of an undisclosed animal book, she discovers that Gruff is a creature that awakens about once every millennium when he will transform into a terrifying beast that could destroy Pixie Hollow with a mysterious series of events that culminate in a deadly storm.
+Using some information gathered from several torn pages of an undisclosed animal book, she discovers that Gruff is actually the NeverBeast, a legendary creature that awakens once every millennium, when he will build and use rock towers to transform into a terrifying beast that could destroy Pixie Hollow.
+Fawn reassures her friends that Gruff is harmless, but they remain skeptical.
+Tinker Bell tells her that even if he isn't a threat, Pixie Hollow isn't safe for Gruff.

-Fawn reveals Gruff to her friends and explains that he is actually friendly.
-She wants to show him to Queen Clarion and reveal the truth about him, but after Nyx beats her to the Queen, Fawn decides not to tell her about the beast.
-Queen Clarion urges both Fawn and Nyx to work together and "do the right thing" regarding the protection of Pixie Hollow.
-As such, Fawn sets out to relocate and keep Gruff from the Scouts, while Nyx is determined to capture him and prevent the impending storm.